1and1/soma/docs/somaadm/command_reference/ChecksShow.md

 # somaadm checks show

 This command shows a specific check configuration.
 Check names are unique per repository.
-They are adressed via a bucket to keep the cli syntax consistent with regards to the `in` keyword.
+They are addressed via a bucket to keep the cli syntax consistent with regards to the `in` keyword.

 # SYNOPSIS